lynnlangit/gcp-ml/SETUP.md

     - Although you can save your work (`.ipynb` and data files), this is an emphemeral comupute environment.
     - There is a free tier, with CPU/RAM service limits (but you can add TPU capacity) and also a higher resourced tier which has service costs.
     - Save your files (notebooks and input data) in Google Drive, GitHub or locally.
-- **2. GCP AI Platform Notebooks** - this is a partially-managed (PaaS) customizable VM solution, running on GCE.
+- **2. GCP Vertex AI Jupyter Notebooks** - this is a partially-managed (PaaS) customizable VM solution, running on GCE.
     - You can select from a number of common pre-confirgured instance types (R, Python, TensorFlow, etc...).
     - The instances have a charge per minute of use.
 Instances can be stopped and re-started when not in use to reduce service costs.
     - This is the preferred method for this course - screenshot shown above.